68320 Nanofabrication and Nanocharacterization Techniques6cp; 6hpw

 Characterisation and fabrication of nano-materials and nano-devices requires analysis and manipulation tools with extreme precision.
 This is a central issue in nanotechnology and many contemporary areas of materials physics.
-The advent of techniques, such as scanning tunnelling and focused ion beam microscopy allows us to view, analyse and manipulate objects at this level.
-Scanning electron microscopy and transmission electron microscopy have a more established history, but in more recent times have turned out to be invaluable tools to the nanotechnologist.
-This subject introduces the concepts behind current nano-scale analytical microscopy techniques as well as their use and application in many areas of science and technology.
-Recent developments in the techniques are introduced, and students have the opportunity to gain experience using a variety of scanning probe and electron/ion microscopy techniques.
+Techniques, such as chemical vapour deposition, reactive ion etching, electron beam lithography and focused ion beam microscopy allows us to synthesize materials and devices at this level.
+Imaging and analysis with nano-scale resolution is performed by microscopy techniques such as electron microscopy, scanning tunnelling microscopy and high-resolution fluorescence microscopy techniques.
+This subject introduces the concepts behind current nano-scale fabrication and analysis techniques as well as their use and application in many areas of science and technology.
+Recent developments in the techniques are introduced, and students have the opportunity to gain experience using a variety of imaging, analysis and nanofabrication techniques.

 Spring session, City campus